Alistair Scown

-Alistair Ian Scown (born 21 October 1948) was a New Zealand rugby union player.
+Alistair Ian Scown (born 21 October 1948) is a former New Zealand rugby union player.
 He has five caps as an All Black.
 All his test appearances were in 1972.

 Scown is known for being a player involved in what has been described as "the greatest try of them all" in a match between Barbarian FC and the All Blacks in 1973.

-Scown's daughter Sonia has represented New Zealand in rowing, and won bronze at the 2001 World Rowing Championships.
+Scown's daughter Sonia represented New Zealand in rowing, and won bronze at the 2001 World Rowing Championships.
 Scown's son-in-law is Rob Waddell, who won a rowing gold at the 2000 Olympics.

-Scown's son Hayden is an accomplished rugby player, having played at Provincial level for Waikato, and age group New Zealand level.
+Scown's son Hayden played rugby at a provincial level for Waikato between 1997 and 1999, playing 18 games and scoring 25 points.

-Scown's youngest daughter, Amanda Merrington, is a real estate agent living in Cambridge.